vijaygudduri/hyprland-dotfiles/README.md

       chmod +x ~/.config/hypr/scripts/*
       ```

-6.  **Apply themes from nwg-look (theme is 'catppuccin mocha', icon theme is 'tela circle dracula' and cursor theme is 'bibata modern ice')**
+6.  **Apply themes from nwg-look (theme is 'catppuccin mocha' and cursor theme is 'bibata modern ice')**

 7.  **To apply sugar-candy theme on sddm, run below commands**